 - BMI: Your body-mass index combines your height and weight into a convenient number.
 A BMI rating over 30 classifies you as obese.
 By shedding some pounds, you can reduce your BMI and get into a better overall rating category for many insurers.
 Ideally, your BMI should be lower than 25.

 - Exercise: An active lifestyle also can lead to better rating categories and lower premiums.
-You don’t have to join a gym; taking the stairs or walking at lunch will be steps in the right direction.
+You don’t have to join a gym; taking the stairs or walking at lunch will step in the right direction.